-Back when I traveled around SE Asia I encountered a pale white woman sitting cross legged in a matching white kaftan that looked like something out of Dr. Strange’s wardrobe.
+Back when I traveled around SE Asia I encountered a pale white woman sitting cross legged in a coordinated white kaftan that looked like something out of Dr. Strange’s wardrobe.
 She had a cigarette in one hand and a can of coke in the other and all my fellow backpackers were gathered around, hanging on her every word as she detailed the spiritual experiences she’d had in India.
 I only lingered long enough to hear this nugget:

 “Once you’ve been to India, the temples in Thailand are shit.”